Hugh MacLennan: Barometer Rising

 Dorothy convinced MacLennan that the failure of his first two novels was due to his having set one in Europe and the other in the United States; she persuaded him to write about Canada, the country he knew best.
 She told him that "Nobody's going to understand Canada until she evolves a literature of her own, and you're the fellow to start bringing Canadian novels up to date."
-Until then there had been a sporadic tradition of Anglo-Canadian literature, with such writers as Thomas Chandler Haliburton (1796–1865), Susanna Moodie (1803-1885), L. M. Montgomery (1874-1942), Stephen Leacock (1869-1944), Morley Callaghan (1903 – 1990), and W. O. Mitchell (1914-1998).
+Until then there had been a sporadic tradition of Anglo-Canadian literature, with such writers as Thomas Chandler Haliburton (1796–1865), Susanna Moodie (1803–1885), L. M. Montgomery (1874–1942), Stephen Leacock (1869-1944), Morley Callaghan (1903 – 1990), and W. O. Mitchell (1914–1998).
 MacLennan set out to define Canada for Canadians through a national novel.

 Barometer Rising, his novel about the social class structure of Nova Scotia and the Halifax Explosion of 1917, was published in 1941.

 Later novels

 His most famous novel, Two Solitudes, a literary allegory for the tensions between English and French Canada, followed in 1945.
 That year, he left Lower Canada College.
 Two Solitudes won MacLennan his first Governor General's Award for Fiction.
 In 1948, MacLennan published The Precipice, which again won the Governor General's Award.
 The following year, he published a collection of essays, Cross Country, which won the Governor General's Award for Non-Fiction.

 In 1951, MacLennan returned to teaching, accepting a position at McGill University.
 In 1952, he was made a fellow of the Royal Society of Canada and awarded the society's Lorne Pierce Medal.
 In 1954, he published another essay collection, Thirty and Three, which again won the Governor General's Award for Non-Fiction.
 In 1956, he was made a fellow of the Royal Society of Literature.

 One of MacLennan's students at McGill was Marian Engel, who became a noted Canadian novelist in the 1970s.
 He served as her master's supervisor in c.
 1958.
 Another notable student was Leonard Cohen, the popular songwriter, poet and novelist.

 Dorothy Duncan died in 1957.
 MacLennan married his second wife, Aline Walker, in 1959.
 That same year, he published The Watch That Ends the Night, which won his final Governor General's Award.

-In 1967 he was made a Companion of the Order of Canada.
-In 1985 he was made a Knight of the National Order of Quebec.
+In 1967, he was made a Companion of the Order of Canada.
+In 1985, he was made a Knight of the National Order of Quebec.
 MacLennan continued to write and publish work, with his final novel Voices in Time appearing in 1980.

+Death and legacy

-He died on November 9, 1990, in Montreal, Quebec.
+He died on November 7, 1990, in Montreal, Quebec.

-The Canadian band The Tragically Hip, on their album Fully Completely, have a song called "Courage (for Hugh MacLennan)".
-A passage from The Watch That Ends the Night is adapted for use in the song.
+The Canadian band The Tragically Hip adapted a passage from The Watch That Ends the Night in the song "Courage (for Hugh MacLennan)" from their album Fully Completely.